Kuitan 2

-Kuitan 2 (喰いタン２), or the Gluttonous Detective 2, is a Japanese TV drama aired on Nippon TV from April 14, 2007, to June 23, 2007, at 21:00 on Saturdays.
-The sequel of the Japanese TV drama Kuitan aired in 2006.
-The TV series Kuitan and Kuitan 2 were inspired by the manga kuitan, but the episodes presented in the TV series are different from those in the original manga series.
+Kuitan 2 (喰いタン２) (The Gluttonous Detective 2) is a Japanese TV drama aired on Nippon TV from 14 April 2007 to 23 June 2007, as the sequel of the 2006 Japanese TV drama Kuitan.
+Both Kuitan and Kuitan 2 were inspired by the manga of the same name, but the episodes presented in the TV series are different from those in the original manga series.
+Kuitan 2 aired at 9pm on Saturdays.